Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 2) Ad-Aware at http://www.lavasoftusa.com/software/adaware/

-Each program catches things the others don't, so it's best to get all three.
+Each program catches things the others don't, so it's best to get both of them.
 (It's free, after all!)
 If you keep them updated and scan your system regularly, you'll find that your computer runs much faster.

 (I don't work for any of these companies, but I am a Librarian.
 We use these programs on our computers regularly and they really help keep our computers functioning.)